Who is this article for?

 Step 2 (Optional): Add cloud and email data sources

 If your product plan includes additional cloud or email data sources (for example, Google Drive, Microsoft OneDrive, Gmail, or Microsoft Office 365 email), you must authorize Code42 to access this data.
-For instructions, see Introduction to adding data sources.
+For instructions, see Introduction to adding data connections.

 Watch the short video below to learn how to enable File Metadata Collection for Google Drive.